ctaf/catalog-server/README.md

 ### User management

-- Created user grader who is the only one allowed to login via SSH.
+- Created user *grader* who is the only one allowed to login via SSH.
 Granted permission to sudo.

 ### Upgrades

-- Installed and configured package unattended-upgrades to automatically install security updates.
+- Installed and configured package `unattended-upgrades` to automatically install security updates.
 Non-security updates are regularly checked by Icinga and have to be installed manually.

 ### Security

-- Restricted access to apache root directory, disallowed .htaccess.
+- Restricted access to Apache root directory, disallowed .htaccess files.
-- Configured permission settings of apache directories: App directory and all subdirectories belong to group www-data.
+- Configured permission settings of Apache directories: App directory and all subdirectories belong to group `www-data`.
 Absolutely no rights for others.
-- Disabled apache modules for security reasons: negotiation, setenvif, status, autoindex.
+- Disabled Apache modules for security reasons: negotiation, setenvif, status, autoindex.
 - Restricted request size for upload directory of catalog app.
-- Changed ssh port to 2200 and disallowed root-login.
+- Changed SSH port to 2200 and disallowed root-login.
+- Configured database to disallow remote connections.

 ### Monitoring

-- Installed and configured fail2ban.
+- Installed and configured `fail2ban`.
-- Installed and configured icinga.
+- Installed and configured `icinga`.
-- Added icinga user to group adm to be able to read auth.log.
+- Added *icinga* user to group `adm` to be able to read auth.log.
-- Added a nagios plugin to check for failed ssh logins using check_logfile
+- Added a Nagios plugin to check for failed SSH logins using check_logfile
-- Added icinga service to check for http content
+- Added Icinga service to check for http content.
 - Configured icinga to accept commands from web console.

 ### Apache

-- Installed apache2 package, configured timeout in config.
+- Installed `apache2` package, configured timeout in config.
 - Created the appropriate directory structure for the catalog app under /var/www.
 - Added virtual host file for catalog app and enabled site.
 - Installed mod_wsgi module.
-- Created a .wsgi script and configured the python load path, so apache can find and get the application object.
+- Created a .wsgi script and configured the python load path, so Apache can find and get the application object.

 ### Database

-- Installed package postgresql.
+- Installed package `postgresql`.
-- Added user postgres to system and created database 'catdb'.
+- Added user **postgres** to system and created database 'catdb'.
 - Made a sql dump from the sqlite database and made appropriate changes to be read by psql.
-- Added user catalog with encrypted password 'catalog'.
+- Added user **catalog** with encrypted password 'catalog'.
-- Granted login to user catalog in pg_hba.conf.
+- Granted login to user **catalog** in pg_hba.conf.
-- Granted user catalog limited access to catalog database:
+- Granted **catalog** limited access to catalog database:
   - Allowed connecting to database.
   - Allowed selecting on sequences.
   - Allowed selecting, updating, inserting and deleting on tables.